dlang/DIPs/DIPs/1NNN-AP.md

 ```

 #### 3. Parameters.
-Most parameters require explicit typing beforehand, and thus should
-always allow ETI.
-The exception is `alias` template parameters, which
-cannot use ETI.
+Any explicitly typed enum parameters should allow ETI.
 ```d
 enum A{ a,b,c,d; }